jplattel/jplattel.nl/content/client/partup.md

 external_link = "https://part-up.com"

 +++

-At Part-up I helped develop the latest version of their platform based on a Vue front-end and backend with Python on AWS Lambda.

 The goal of Part-up is to facilitate more flexible work trough their platform, based on recommendations & talent.

+I helped develop the latest version of their platform based on a Vue front-end and backend with Python on AWS Lambda & Serverless.